truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKMIP.md

 {{< /expand >}}

 ### Sync_Keys command
-Use the `sync_keys` command to sync ZFS/SED keys between KMIP the server and TN SCALE database.
+Use the `sync_keys` command to sync ZFS/SED keys between the KMIP server and TrueNAS SCALE database.

 {{< expand "Using the Sync_keys Command" "v" >}}
 #### Description